The Blind Hollow Yurt Reservations open to students on…

 Contact Email: email@example.com

-To provide members with a sense of identity on campus, enrich their lives through group projects and recreation, and to develop confidence and leadership skills.
-Enhance youth development through direct service to 4-H members and other young people.
+USU Collegiate 4-H provides members with activities and recreation, service projects, leadership skills, and social gatherings while enhancing youth development through direct service to 4-H members and other young people.

-Through the WSU Pullman Veterinary School, our club is an extension of theirs, since we are also a veterinary school.
+We are a club associated with the new School of Veterinary Medicine at Utah State University.
 We raise money for veterinary students to travel to different countries and work in the veterinary sciences.

 Contact Email: email@example.com